Skip to content

 Tracking sentiment helps you safeguard how AI systems portray your brand and spot areas where better content or PR is needed.

-Branded Searches
+Branded searches

 The number of times users include your brand or product name in traditional Google searches.